 Q: Do I need insurance for my new computer?

 A: YES -- all students are liable for the loss or theft of their computers.
 Please be sure to check that the family's homeowners or renters insurance covers the laptop whether at home, college, or traveling.
 Purchase a rider that will cover the laptop for theft or loss.

 Q: What if my laptop is lost or stolen?

-When you are issued the laptop, one of the first things to do is to turn on and register it with “find my mac”. (google for complete instructions)
+When you are issued the laptop, one of the first things to do is to setup “Find My Mac” to find and protect a lost or stolen Mac.
+This will allow you to locate it, lock it, or erase all of its data. (google for complete instructions)

 Q: Am I responsible for repairing my computer?

 A: Computer warranty and Accidental Damage Protection:

 The Apple computers come with 3-yr extended hardware warranty coverage and the accidental damage protection service is handled by the college and is included in the Apple technology fee.
 There is a $200 deductible per damage incident.
 (After the first damage incident, additional charges may apply based on repair cost estimate).
 Repairs are provided on-campus through the Technology Services Center.
 They provide both hardware and software support and are located in the lower level of the Olsen Student Center.
 Loaner computers are available at no charge if extended repairs are needed.

 Q: What about printing ?